alexaibio/teaching_content/Transformers/attention.md

 ### Technical tricks: scaled and softmax normalized similarity

-The dot-product similary has one drawback, it havily influenced by absolute values of features and by length of embedding vectors to compare.
+The dot-product similary has one drawback, it is havily influenced by absolute values of features and by length of embedding vector itself.
 To partially aleviate this issue a scaled dot-product is used.

-Scaled dot product is nothing more them regular dot product but diveded by square root of length od embedding.
-So it because less dependent on length of embedding vector itself.
+Scaled dot product is nothing more them regular dot product but diveded by square root of length of embedding.
+So it becomes less dependent on length of embedding vector itself.

 In our case we have embeddings of dimension 3 and the similarity between Apple and Apple are